 Today, we have a scientific approach to the possible treatments, and many more uses have also come up.

-Benefits of Using Walnuts in Ayurvedic Treatments
+Walnut Health Benefits: Benefits of Using Walnuts in Ayurvedic Treatments

 There have been a few researches to show the benefits of Walnut.
-Till sometime back, these studies used to be conducted on animals.
+Till some time back, these studies used to be conducted on animals.
 However, being a natural agent, it has been researched on human subjects as well.
 There are several benefits of Walnuts on human health.

 Walnuts work on both low-risk and high-risk diseases.
 It has anti-proliferative and antioxidants along with anti-bacterial, anti-inflammatory, hypoglycemic, and anti-aging effects on humans.